raspberrypilearning/visualising-sorting-with-python/lesson-2/worksheet.md

 	print(some_list)
 	```

-- You can visualise the whole process by using the display() function.
+You can visualise the whole process by using the display() function:

 	```python
 	some_list = [3,2,1]